Amiga Fast File System: FFS Modes

 AmigaOS 2.04 made FFS (now v37) part of the Kickstart ROM and introduced new modes for handling international characters in filenames, and for an on-disk directory cache.
-Each new mode was available with both OFS and FFS dostypes.
-This odd system was for parity: OFS modes apart from DOS\0 were almost never used but were available nonetheless.
-(Although OFS, they were still not compatible with Amiga systems without FFS).
+Each new mode was available with both OFS- and FFS-DOSTypes.
+This odd system was for reasons of parity: OFS-modes apart from DOS\0 were almost never used but were available nonetheless.